gotchoices/MyCHIPs/doc/learn-protocol.md

 As the project began, it was difficult to attempt a top-down design of the system.

-I had a basic, intuitive idea about how sites and nodes should communicate with each other, and what types of messages they would send back and forth, but I didn't really understand it in a formal enough way to create a detailed description of the protocol.
+I had a basic, intuitive idea about how sites and nodes should communicate with each other, and what types of messages they would send back and forth, but I didn't understand it in a formal enough way to create a detailed description of the protocol.
 Instead, I jumped in and started coding.